a16z/jolt/book/src/future/improvements-since-release.md

 * In progress: change how we are batching grand products, treating them all laid side-by-side as one giant circuit.
 This will reduce proof size by up to 200KB.

-* In progress: reduce the number of polynomial evaluation proofs from 7-10 down to 1.
+* Reduce the number of polynomial evaluation proofs from 7-10 down to 1 (achieved in [this PR](https://github.com/a16z/jolt/pull/453))

 ## Prover cost improvements (all in progress)